 Suppose you have tried many tactics to try and ignite a re-engagement with your inactive subscribers but nothing worked.

-In this case, you may go for the final re-engagement email series – a last warning before removing them from your email lists.
+In this case, you can go for the final re-engagement email series – a last warning before removing them from your email lists.

 - Next, send a 2nd email 1-week before the removal with a “You still have a chance to continue receiving our emails..” message where you share the value they will miss if unsubscribed and the way to stop the removal.